DenizenScript/DenizenPastingWebsite/README.md

 ### How To Install/Run

-Designed for and tested on Debian Linux.
+Designed for and tested on a Debian Linux server.

+Usage on other Linux distros is likely very similar.
+Usage outside Linux may require independent research regarding how to install DotNet 6, and how to run a generic executable service perpetually.

 - Make sure you have `screen` and `dotnet-6-sdk` available
 - Add a user for the service (via `adduser` generally, then `su` to that user)